-- 1. Cash deposit (as well as certificates of deposit or fixed deposits or other deposits) with the bank. - 2.
-Fixed Deposit Receipts/Certificates of deposits/other deposits of other Banks, who fulfill the capital adequacy requirements, subject to a 20% supervisory haircut. - 3.
+- Cash deposit (as well as certificates of deposit or fixed deposits or other deposits) with the bank.
+The banks may only claim these as CRM only if it has specific authority to recover the amount from this source in case of default. - 2.
+Fixed Deposit Receipts/Certificates of deposits/other deposits of other Banks and Fls, who fulfill the capital adequacy requirements, subject to a 20% supervisory haircut. - 3.
 Gold. - 4.
 Securities issued by the Government of Nepal and Nepal Rastra Bank. - 5.
 Guarantee of the Government of Nepal - 6.
-Financial guarantee/counter guarantee of domestic banks who meet the minimum capital adequacy requirements subject to a haircut of 20%. - 7.
+Financial guarantee/counter guarantee of domestic banks and Fls who meet the minimum capital adequacy requirements subject to a haircut of 20%. - 7.
 Securities/Financial guarantee/Counter guarantee issued by sovereigns. - 8.
 Securities/Financial guarantee/Counter guarantee issued by MDBs in the list specified in 3.3 b (3 & 4) - 9.
 Securities/Financial guarantee/Counter guarantee issued by banks with ECA rating 2 or better.
 The supervisory haircut shall be 20% and 50% for the banks with ECA rating of 0-1 and 2 respectively.